sharrockct/Portfolio/README.md

-# portfolio
+# Portfolio
-A collection of work samples to demonstrate proficiency in computer science skills
+A collection of work samples to demonstrate my level of proficiency in several areas of the computer science field

+# Contents: